SanjithaP/computer-networks/secure_file_transfer/readme.txt

-"this subfolder has code for secure file transfer"
+"this sub-folder has code for secure file transfer"